alestrunda/testing-steps-highlight/README.md

 Tiny vue.js application to highlight testing steps.
 Made to summarise application's manual testing process.

 Steps could be in tree hierarchy.
-Leaf nodes are set to correct/wrong by user, then non-lead nodes are set to correct/wrong whether all the child nodes are correct/wrong.
+Leaf nodes are set correct/wrong by user.
+Non-leaf nodes are set correct/wrong based on the correctness of the child nodes.

-Data for vocabulary-scholar apps.
+Data taken for `Vocabulary Scholar` application.

 ## Screenshots